Β-Glucuronidase

-Beta-glucuronidases are members of the glycosidase family of enzymes that catalyze breakdown of complex carbohydrates.
+β-Glucuronidases are members of the glycosidase family of enzymes that catalyze breakdown of complex carbohydrates.
 Human β-glucuronidase is a type of glucuronidase (a member of glycosidase Family 2) that catalyzes hydrolysis of β-D-glucuronic acid residues from the non-reducing end of mucopolysaccharides (also referred to as glycosaminoglycans) such as heparan sulfate.
 Human β-glucuronidase is located in the lysosome.
-In the gut, brush border β-glucuronidase converts conjugated bilirubin to the unconjugated form for reabsorption.
-Beta-glucuronidase is also present in breast milk, which contributes to neonatal jaundice.
+In the gut, brush border β-glucuronidase converts conjugated bilirubin to the unconjugated form for reabsorption. β-Glucuronidase is also present in breast milk, which contributes to neonatal jaundice.
 The protein is encoded by the GUSB gene in humans and by the uidA gene in bacteria.

 Structure

 Human β-glucuronidase is synthesized as an 80 kDa monomer (653 amino acids) before proteolysis removes 18 amino acids from the C-terminal end to form a 78 kDa monomer.

-Beta-glucuronidase exists as a 332 kDa homotetramer.
-Beta-glucuronidase contains several notable structural formations, including a type of beta barrel known as a jelly roll barrel and a TIM barrel.
+β-Glucuronidase exists as a 332 kDa homotetramer. β-Glucuronidase contains several notable structural formations, including a type of β-barrel known as a jelly roll barrel and a TIM barrel.